- 1 How Do People Injured in Accidents Find Lawyers?

 Use an e-sign service.
 We use Adobe Sign formally EchoSign but we are switching to AssureSign.
 Why are we switching?
 AssureSign can send a retainer by SMS text message.

 Some people don’t have an email address or know how to access it even though they have a smartphone.
 We just had a call from a woman who couldn’t figure out how to sign the retainer by email and asked us if we could send her a text message.

 VineSign can also send retainers by SMS text message but can also get a photo selfie identifying the client.
 We will use AssureSign because it integrates with our personal injury case management software SmartAdvocate and VineSign will not allow integration.
 AssureSign is pricey but not when you get it through a reseller like SmartAdvocate.
 VineSign is very reasonably priced.

 Adobe includes our logo in the emails sent to injured callers.
 This image shows the email Adobe Sign sends to the caller.
 You can see our logo in the upper left-hand corner of the email and you can see, circled in red, that this email was sent on a Saturday at 11:15 AM

 This image shows the email returned to us by Adobe Sign with the accident retainer agreement signed.
 Circled in red you can see that the retainer agreement was signed on Saturday at 11:22 AM, seven minutes after it was sent.

 Here’s a screenshot showing another personal injury client retained by email.
 The caller clicked on a Google Ad, called 1-800-HURT-911, and spoke with our call center.
 My partner called the potential client and determined it was a case we want.
-The caller’s information was entered in our personal injury management software, SmartAdvocate, at 11:30 AM, a retainer emailed out at 11:36 AM, and the retainer emailed back and the client retained at 11:55 AM!
+The caller’s information was entered in our personal injury management software, SmartAdvocate, at 11:30 AM, a retainer was emailed out at 11:36 AM, the retainer was emailed back and the client was retained at 11:55 AM!

 How Do You Ask a Potential Accident Client to Retain Your Legal Services by Email?